 Hearing Notice: Subcommittee on Health

-The Subcommittee on Health, chaired by Rep. Joe Pitts (R-PA), has scheduled a hearing for Wednesday, July 16, 2014, at 10:15 a.m. in room 2322 of the Rayburn House Office Building.
-The hearing is entitled "Failure to Verify: Concerns Regarding PPACA’s Eligibility System."
-Representatives from the Department of Health and Human Services Office of the Inspector General (HHS OIG) will testify.
+The Subcommittee on Health, chaired by Rep. Joe Pitts (R-PA), has scheduled a hearing for Wednesday, July 8, at 10:15 a.m. in room 2322 of the Rayburn House Office Building.
+The hearing is entitled, “Medicaid at 50: Strengthening and Sustaining the Program.”
+Witnesses from the Centers for Medicare and Medicaid Services, Government Accountability Office, and Medicaid and CHIP Payment and Access Commission will testify.

 The Majority Memorandum, a witness list, and witness testimony will be available here as they are posted.